 While we hope to convince our excellent teachers to stay in the great State of Indiana, some students who anticipate seeking licensure in a state other than Indiana should discuss this with their Education advisor and the Education Preparation Program's Licensing Advisors who will assist in determining the requirements for a particular state's teaching license.
-Indiana does has some degree of reciprocity with most states, but there will likely be different testing requirements and some course additions.
-Most of these would be waived for a teacher who has had three years or more of classroom experience.
-Many states require a candidate to be licensed in the state in which they completed their teacher preparation program.
+Most states require a candidate to be licensed in the state in which they completed their teacher preparation program.
 We strongly urge ALL Hanover College Education Preparation Program completers to be licensed in Indiana as soon as possible following graduation.
+It is easier and quicker to go into any state as a licensed teacher.
+There may be additional licensure exams or other requirements to be met,

 Since the majority of our out of state teacher candidates come from Kentucky and Ohio, we especially try to stay on top of those state requirements, but do not receive information about upcoming changes from the Department of Education there as we do for Indiana.
 Below is some general information on becoming licensed in Kentucky and/or Ohio for students' reference.